MARS-FIAS/Article_Modeling_Mouse_ICM/README.md

 The data sets must be uncompressed, extracted, and placed under the corresponding subfolders of *Data_Bank*.
 Please use the data set placement guidelines as described over the following sections.

 > [!WARNING]
 > The simulation-inference data bank is not available from this GitHub repository.
 Use the links provided at the beginning of this *README* file.
-As of now, the complete data bank is only available by request.
+As of now, the complete data bank is available at Zenodo: [https://zenodo.org/](https://zenodo.org/).
 Please note, the complete (uncompressed) data bank is around 500 GBs.

 ----

 ## AVAILABLE FIGURE DATA SETS

 > PATH = ./Article_Modeling_Mouse_ICM

+### Figure 2

+ - This figure was partially made using LibreOffice Draw and Inkscape!

+ - Scripts

+   - PATH/Script_Bank/Analysis/Fig2[E].py

+   - PATH/Script_Bank/Analysis/Fig2[F].py

+   - PATH/Script_Bank/Analysis/Fig2_Services.py

+ - Data Sets [Placement]

+   - Fig2_ITWT.zip

+       PATH/Data_Bank/Shallow_Grid_1_N_Link/Observe_1/

+   - Fig2_RTM.zip

+       PATH/Data_Bank/Shallow_Grid_1_Rule_Kern/Observe_1/

 ### Figure 3